zo0o0ot/wisconsin/README.md

 nodeschool-wisconsin
 =================

-A shiny new site for nodeschool wisconsin - forked from the nodeschool London Site/
+A shiny new site for nodeschool wisconsin - forked from the NodeSchool London Site.